paboyle/Grid/documentation/manual.rst

 HMC
 =========================================

+.. todo:: CD: The whole section needs to be completed, of course

 Development of the internals
 ========================================

+.. todo:: CD: The whole section needs to be completed, of course

 The interfaces used in this chapter of the manual are subject to change without notice as new architectures are addressed.